mui/material-ui/README.md

 [![Edit Button](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/4j7m47vlm4)

 ## Should I start with v1-beta?

-Yes, you should.
 We often get this question:

 > Should I start with v1-beta?
-Beta is a beta, so it's not a final product and I'm not guaranteed anything.
+Beta is beta, so it's not a final product and I'm not guaranteed anything.

+**Yes, you should.**

 Some users are starting projects with v0.x which given the quality and stability of v1 they shouldn't be.
-The v1-beta effort started in May 2016.
 They are just creating extra work for themselves as they will have to transition at some point.

-Many of us are already using v1-beta in production with no problems and resolving the occasional breaking change is less hassle than upgrading from v0.x to v1-beta.
+The v1-beta effort started in May 2016, and it resolves many of the issues with v0.
+Many of us are already using v1-beta in production with no problems, and resolving the occasional breaking change is less hassle than upgrading from v0.x to v1 would be.

-Material-UI will never be a final product, you will never be guaranteed anything whether with v0.x, v1, or a future release.
+Material-UI will never be a final product, you will never be guaranteed anything whether with v0.x, v1, or any future release.
-We are keeping v1 in beta so we can release breaking changes without having them slowing us down.
+We are keeping v1 in beta so we can release breaking changes without having them slow us down.

 [The release notes](https://github.com/mui-org/material-ui/releases) always describe the breaking changes introduced with each release.

-Bite the bullet and go for v1-beta.
+**Bite the bullet and go for v1-beta.**

 ## Questions